srxdev0619/NNet/README.md

 ###NNet is a neural network library written in C++.
-A list of methods available to the NNet object and thier brief descriptions is given below:
+A list of methods available to the NNet object and their brief descriptions is given below:

 ####Standard Methods: